Logicify/angular-gmap/README.md

     $scope.gmap = gmap; //it's google maps object (not wrapped) };
 ```
-* css-options - is javascript object is needed for to inject css into map element
+* css-options - is javascript object is needed for injecting css into map element

 ##### Inject map controls (directive implementation is not finished yet) #####